Our spines are not simply bones. They are complex structures.

 Your vertebrae houses and protects your delicate spinal cord, spinal nerves and a network of blood vessels.
 Each vertebrae is cushioned by a fibrous disc with a gel centre.

 Pressure exerted on the spine can cause the gel to push through the outer layers of the disc; this is known as a slipped disc, disc herniation or prolapse.

 If the disc material presses against a nerve, it can result in the pain, weakness and altered sensation typically associated with a slipped disc.
 However, symptoms can vary widely from case to case.

 No matter what your symptoms are, our practitioners aim to help you achieve optimal wellbeing.
 Everyone should be able to move freely and easily.

 Depending on your individual case, symptoms may vary widely.
 Usually, a slipped disc results in either radicular or referred pain.

 Radicular pain may run from the spine down to the foot or other areas.
 It is a sharp linear pain that may ‘shoot’ along the path of a compressed nerve.

-Typically, the pain worsens for a couple of hours in the middle of the night and is worse first thing in the morning.
+Typically, the pain worsens for a couple of hours in the middle of the night and first thing in the morning.
 It may also become more acute when sitting for long periods of time, during a bowel movement or when coughing or sneezing.

 If the herniated disc material isn’t pressing directly on a nerve, you might just have a general backache, rather than a distinct linear pain.